mukhsadr/CodePath---Intermediate-Software-Engineering/Notes/Week 3 Assignment 1 and 2.md

 __Evaluate__

-* time complexity O(n*m) not sure because we loop through till n and still have to deal with leftover.
-Is assigning leftover to tail next constant time?
+* time complexity O(n) not sure because we loop through till n and still have to deal with leftover.
+Is assigning leftover to tail's next node constant time?
-* space complexity O(n*m)not sure because we loop through till n and still have to deal with leftover.
-Is assigning leftover to tail next constant space?
+* space complexity O(n)not sure because we loop through till n and still have to deal with leftover.
+Is assigning leftover to tail's next node constant space?

 ### Problem #4 - Remove Duplicates II